apache/spark/UPDATING.md

 ## Master

+### Azure Wasb Hook does not work together with Snowflake hook

+The WasbHook in Apache Airflow use a legacy version of Azure library.
+While the conflict is not significant for most of the Azure hooks, it is a problem for Wasb Hook because the `blob` folders for both libraries overlap.
+Installing both Snowflake and Azure extra will result in non-importable WasbHook.

 ### Rename `all` to `devel_all` extra

 The `all` extras were reduced to include only user-facing dependencies.
 This means that this extra does not contain development dependencies.
 If you were relying on `all` extra then you should use now `devel_all` or figure out if you need development extras at all.

 ### `[scheduler] max_threads` config has been renamed to `[scheduler] parsing_processes`